aimansae/my-chalet/README.md

 ### Color Schema

-A background of black was used as main color to profive and elegant an fancy view and contrast with all the chalets images.
+A background of black was used as main color to provide an elegant and fancy view and contrast with all the chalet images.

 ### Fonts

 The main font used is [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans)', while all main H1 headings are styled with [Raleway Font](https://fonts.google.com/specimen/Raleway).
 The selection is made to keep the elegant and modern look of the website.

 ## Features

 ### Navbar
 The navbar is recurrent in all the pages.
-It contains the customized logo and links to navigate throught the page: Home, Login Logout and My Reservation page, only if the user is authenticated.
+It contains the customized logo and links to navigate throught the page: Home, Login, Logout and My Reservation page, only if the user is authenticated.

 ### Footer
 The footer is recurrent in all the pages as well.
-It contains link to social media websites for My Chalet website that open in a different tab
+It contains links to social media for My Chalet website which open in a different tab

 FOTOOOOO
 ### Login Page

 Login page presents a form so existing users can insert their credentials and log in to send a reservaion request or consult the ones already submitted.
-If user doenst have an account, they will be show a link that directs the m to signup page
-FOTOOOOO
+If user doenst have an account, they will be show a link that directs the m to signup page FOTOOOOO

 If user is logged in, login link will disappear from the navigation and Log out page will be shown instead